funwithflutter/mastering_animation_course/README.md

 This main/master repository contains the latest code.
 Updated with the latest version of Flutter (including null safety).

-For historic versions, please see this [branch](https://github.com/funwithflutter/mastering_animation_course/tree/history/pre-null-safety).
-This branch is what is referenced in the videos for the time being.
+For historic versions, please see this [branch](https://github.com/funwithflutter/mastering_animation_course/tree/history/pre-null-safety), which is the code referenced in the videos for the time being.